 TOAST PECANS: Preheat the oven to 350 degrees F. Spread the pecans in an even layer on the sheet pan.
 Bake for 5-7 minutes or until they smell fragrant.
-Watch carefully, you don't want to burn them.
-Remove and allow to completely cool before transferring them to a mini food processor or cutting board.
+Watch carefully-- you don't want to burn them.
+Remove from the oven and allow to completely cool before transferring them to a mini food processor or cutting board.
 Pulse on the "chop" setting or finely chop.
-You want very small pieces.
-Avoid over-pulsing in the food processor or you'll end up with pecan butter.
+You want very small pieces, but avoid over-pulsing in the food processor or you'll end up with pecan butter.

-WET INGREDIENTS: Either in a bowl of a stand mixer with the whisk attachment OR a large bowl (and using hand mixers) combine butter and 3/4 cup powdered sugar.
+WET INGREDIENTS: Either in a bowl of a stand mixer with the whisk attachment or a large bowl (and using a hand mixer) combine butter and 3/4 cup powdered sugar.
 Cream together until smooth and creamy, about 3-4 minutes.
-Add in the vanilla, salt, cornstarch, and pulsed/chopped pecans.
+Add in the vanilla, salt, cornstarch, and chopped pecans.
 Beat until smooth and combined.
-Add in the flour and beat, slowly, until combined and smooth.
+Add in the flour and beat slowly until combined and smooth.
 Add in chocolate chips and mix until combined.
-It will seem sandy and crumbly at first, keep mixing, it will come together.
-Once combined, do not over-mix.
+It will seem sandy and crumbly at first; keep mixing, and it will come together.
+Once combined, do not overmix.

-BAKE: After being chilled, measure out cookie dough using a 1 tablespoon measuring cup (each ball should be exactly 1 tablespoon).
-If the dough gets overly warmed from being rolled or sitting in a warm kitchen, put in the freezer for 10-15 minutes.
-Preheat the oven to 375 degrees F. Line a light colored sheet pan with a silpat liner (Note 3) Bake for 7-11 minutes (mine always take 10 minutes).
+BAKE: After being chilled, measure out cookie dough using a 1-tablespoon measuring spoon (each ball should use exactly 1 tablespoon).
+If the dough gets too warm from being rolled or sitting in a warm kitchen, put it in the freezer for 10-15 minutes.
+Preheat the oven to 375 degrees F. Line a light-colored sheet pan with a Silpat liner (See Note 3).
+Bake for 7-11 minutes (mine always take 10 minutes).
 Remove from the oven, let stand on tray for 3-5 minutes and then transfer to a wire cooling rack.
-Let cool for 2-3 or so minutes.
+Let cool for 2-3 minutes.